SoftUni-Internal/interactive-content/EN/04-Object-Composition/04-Summary.md

 ## In this lesson you learned:

-- Object composition: combines data and functions into "JavaScript" objects
+- Object composition: combines data and functions into JavaScript objects

 ```js
 let student = {